LIFE AT OUR VILLAGES

 The Sisters begin recruiting boys and girls from all countries where our Villages are located in July of each year and continue through October.
 They travel to some of the poorest regions, despite the limited infrastructure and potential risks, to ensure they reach the children who most need help.

 To be accepted into the program, boys and girls need to pass an entrance exam to make sure they have the educational prerequisites to succeed in our schools.
-Often the Sisters have hundreds more children apply to each Village than they have the capacity to accept.
 They prioritize admitting the poorest of the poor – children whose families cannot afford enough food, who have had to leave school to help earn money, or who have been orphaned or abandoned.

 ARRIVAL